The origins of football jargon

-Wonder no more - learn the origins of some of the best-known and most widely used football terminology.
+Wonder no more.
+As Jack Whitehall's Sporting Nation helps fans get through a summer without the planned European Championship taking place, Bitesize is here to help you learn the origins of some of the best-known and most widely used football terminology.

 A player gets a hat-trick when they score three goals in one game, but the use of the term actually didn’t start on the football pitch.
 The phrase came from cricket, and was used when a bowler took three wickets from three consecutive balls.
 The club would give the bowler a hat to celebrate this achievement.

 If you’ve been nutmegged you might feel pretty foolish.
 Well, some argue, this was part of the reasoning behind using it to describe having the ball threaded between your legs.
 In the 1870s nutmeg was very valuable, so sneaky traders used to mix wooden replicas in with the real ones, tricking people who bought them.

 If your team wins without letting the other team score, you’ve kept a clean sheet.
 This is because sports reporters used to record scores on white sheets of paper - so if yours was clean at the end of the match, that would mean no goals had been scored against you.